 This ice cream… it’s silky smooth and so delicious.
-It reminds me of childhood days getting strawberry sundaes with soft serve at a certain popular chain restaurant.
-This recipe is also my all time most popular dessert recipe on the blog.
+It reminds me of my childhood days getting strawberry sundaes with soft serve at a certain popular chain restaurant.
+This recipe is also my all-time most popular dessert recipe on the blog.
 I’ll admit I was a little shocked this is the case considering how many chocolate recipes I’ve made.
 (But I guess everyone likes ice cream as much as I do!)

 Now I know this delectable ice cream bears no real resemblance to the restaurant chain version.
 But, that’s okay because it’s so much better.
 Something about the amazingly smooth mouthfeel of this ice cream is so much like soft serve.
 Just add your favorite toppings, or pile it into cones and enjoy!

 Tip: I like using grade A amber maple syrup for the lightest maple flavor.
 Honey can be tricky to blend in, so I’ve quit using it over time.
 You can also use powdered sugar to taste for the least intrusive flavor.
 But I think you’ll find Grade A amber maple syrup to be super yummy here with little to no maple flavor.